|

 work in pairs or even larger teams for heavier work, there is a “need to support

+each other as a team to manage personal finances for the family.”
 “It is advisable for husband and wife to have similar, if not the same,

 financial philosophy to have financial peace at home.
 Otherwise, both will have